-klahoma's immigrants are not only living in the state, they are also laying down roots in the state as well.
-Our analysis found that 31.8 percent of immigrants in Oklahoma, almost one in three of them, have already become naturalized citizens.
-Although that figure is lower than the naturalization rate for immigrants in the county as a whole, it still means that almost 70,000 immigrants in the state have taken that important step.
+tah's immigrants are not only living in the state, they are laying down roots there as well.
+Our analysis found that 38.1 percent of immigrants in Utah, or over one in three of them, have already become naturalized citizens.
+Although that figure is lower than the naturalization rate for immigrants in the county as a whole, it still means that almost 96,000 immigrants in the state have taken that important step.

-Like almost all parts of the country, Oklahoma is also home to a population of immigrants who are eligible to naturalize but haven't yet done so.
+Like almost all parts of the country, Utah is also home to a population of immigrants who are eligible to naturalize but haven't yet done so.
 Embracing public policies that would help those individuals navigate the naturalization process could have an important economic impact on the state.
-Studies have found that immigrants who become citizens seek out higher education at greater rates than non-citizens.23 Because citizenship allows immigrants to pursue a greater range of positions, including public and private sector jobs requiring a security clearance, it also has been found to raise a person's annual wages.
-One study by researchers at the University of Southern California pegged the size of that wage increase at 8 to 11 percent.24 If the average non-citizen in Oklahoma saw a wage boost at the low end of that range, or of 8 percent, she would earn almost \$2,100 more per year-money that could be reinvested in the state's economy through her spending at local businesses.
-Multiplied by the roughly 84,000 noncitizens in Oklahoma currently eligible to naturalize, such policy initiatives could collectively boost wages in the state by more than \$172 million.
+Studies have found that immigrants who become citizens seek out higher education at greater rates than non-citizens.22 Because citizenship allows immigrants to pursue a greater range of positions, including public and private sector jobs requiring a security clearance, it also has been found to raise a person's annual wages.
+One study by researchers at the University of Southern California pegged the size of that wage increase at 8 to 11 percent.24 If the average noncitizen in Utah saw a wage boost at the low end of that range, or 8 percent, she would earn almost \$2,100 more per year- money that could be reinvested in the state's economy through her spending at local businesses.
+Multiplied by the roughly 95,000 non-citizens in Utah currently eligible to naturalize, such policy initiatives could collectively boost wages in the state by \$197.0 million.